 Being that I am a photographer and have spent my entire adult life making pictures, I am fairly secure in my editing and sequencing abilities.
 Sometimes, however, we fall in love with the wrong image.
 So if something is of critical importance, I would consider getting a second opinion from someone I really trust.
 In terms of designing, I don’t have a design background so this is an arena where I need help.
 Working with a designer can allow your work to reach its true potential.

-8. Why have you used analog for your entire career?
+8. Why have you used analog photography for your entire career?

 I designed my entire photographic style based on using film.
 To keep things consistent, I’ve continued using these materials.
 I also think that film is efficient in its own way, which means less computer time.
 I embrace the limitations of film and use them to my advantage.